PrakharSinghDev/ConversoAI-Chatbot/README.md

-# ConversoAI – AI-Powered Customer Support Chatbot
+# CustoviaAI – AI-Powered Customer Support Chatbot

-ConversoAI is a Python-based chatbot designed to automate customer interactions and handle frequently asked questions.
+CustoviaAI is a Python-based chatbot designed to automate customer interactions and handle frequently asked questions.
 It combines REST API integration and modular conversation flows to deliver fast, consistent responses.

 ---